VA Loan Benefits: Avoid PMI Costs With a VA Loan

-When looking into VA home loans as an option for purchasing or refinancing your home, one of the many questions on your mind might be “what are VA loan benefits?” and more specifically, “do VA loans have PMI?”.
+When looking into VA home loans as an option for purchasing or refinancing your home, one of the many questions on your mind might be “What are VA loan benefits?”
+More specifically, you may be asking yourself, “Do VA loans have PMI?”.
 During your home loan research, you may have taken note of how PMI, or private mortgage insurance, can increase your costs, but it is required for many mortgage programs.

 Avoiding PMI is one of the often-overlooked benefits of VA home loans.
-While 0 down payment and other favorable loan terms are definitely enticing VA loan benefits, avoiding PMI insurance should not be undervalued—not having to pay PMI can actually save you a substantial amount of money.
+While no down payment and excellent VA loan rates are definitely enticing VA loan benefits, avoiding PMI insurance should not be undervalued, as not having to pay PMI can actually save you a substantial amount of money.

 If you pay car insurance, you know that monthly payments can be frustrating, especially when you’re still paying off the financing on your car even after years of making payments—the same applies to PMI.
 However, if you’re a veteran or active duty service member, you may be able to avoid paying PMI insurance and significantly reduce your mortgage costs with a VA home loan.

-Read on to learn more about the relationship between VA loans and private mortgage insurance—this will answer your questions like “do VA loans have PMI?”, “which loans require PMI?”, and “what is the benefit of no PMI?”.
+Read on to learn more about the relationship between VA loans and mortgage insurance and gain a better understanding of what PMI is and how it can increase the costs of homeownership in the long run.
 To navigate directly to specific answers, use the links below.

 Do VA Loans Have PMI?

 No, VA loans do not require PMI.
-There is a simple reason for this; PMI is required on most loans because it is a form of protection for the lender.
-Since the Department of Veterans Affairs backs VA home loans, this already reduces the risk to the lender because, if a VA borrower defaults on their loan, the VA guarantees a portion of the loan.
+PMI is required on most loans because it is a form of protection for the lender.
+But, since the Department of Veterans Affairs backs VA home loans, this already reduces the risk to the lender because if a VA borrower defaults on their loan, the VA guarantees a portion of the loan.

 This guarantee is known as entitlement.
 VA entitlement is more or less a substitute for the typical down payment.
 Through the VA entitlement, the VA insures up to 25% of the loan amount.